audunhov/autorun.nvim/README.md

 #### saved

 Asks for a buffer number and a command, then runs the command and pipes stdout and stderr to the buffer

+If no buffer is provided, the current buffer will be used

 Buffer number and command is saved between each run